Skip to content

 Capturing Plots and Visualizations

 LLM Sandbox can automatically capture plots generated by your code by using the ArtifactSandboxSession class.
-It is currently only supported for Python code, but will be supported for other languages in the future.
+Plotting is currently supported for Python and R languages, with support for additional languages coming in the future.

 # ruff: noqa: T201